ribault/bootstrap-2d-Python/README.md

 * __Data.ipynb__: Computing and displaying how correlation functions depend on various parameters.
 This includes comparing s- and t-channel computations in order to test crossing symmetry.
 The results can be saved as pickles.

 #### Getting results
-* __Demo.ipynb__: A demo notebook with a few quick computations, designed to be shown in seminars.
+* __Liouville_demo.ipynb__: A demo notebook with a few quick computations, designed to be shown in seminars.
 * __Liouville_article__: A complete demo notebook for supporting the claims in the article.
 This includes generating the tables and figures.